by Emily Goebel, MD FRCPC

 Differentiated vulvar intraepithelial neoplasia (dVIN) is often associated with an inflammatory condition called lichen sclerosus.
 People who develop this dVIN have usually had lichen sclerosus for many years.
-Unlike other pre-cancerous diseases in the vulva, dVIN is not caused by a virus called human papillomavirus (HPV).
+Unlike other pre-cancerous diseases in the vulva, dVIN is not caused by human papillomavirus (HPV).

 The first diagnosis of dVIN is usually made after a small sample of tissue is removed in a procedure called a biopsy.
 A larger surgical procedure, for example, an excision or vulvectomy, may be performed later to remove the disease and look for any evidence of squamous cell carcinoma.